DarkForte/LowPoly/docs/checkpoint/checkpoint.md

 ![](demo.png)

-- We have implemented the CPU version of the entire workflow by ourselves from scratch, including edge detection, point selection, trangulation, and triangle rendering.
+- We have implemented the CPU version of the entire workflow by ourselves from scratch, including edge detection, point selection, triangulation, and triangle rendering.
 - We also finished our first GPU version which can now generate correct outputs.
-We resolved a couple of compiling issues during the implementation of GPU version and successfully shared most of the code between CPU and GPU versions.
+We resolved a couple of compiling issues during the implementation of the GPU version and successfully shared most of the code between CPU and GPU versions.
 - The speedup of GPU version is not yet satisfactory (about 4x).
 We need to profile and tune the performance of the GPU version to make it run faster.
 We may also need to use a more accurate timer.
 - As can be seen in the picture, we need to find a way to take care of the image boundaries.

 ## Goals and Deliverables
 In general, we are still on the track to our planned goals and things.
 But we want to change our goal from 30fps to 10fps.
-The reason is we realize that loading the image, transfering data between CPU and GPU, and storing the output image will take 40~60ms.
-We expect to reduce these time consumption, but achiving an overall 30fps (33ms per image) would be too hard now.
+The reason is we realize that loading the image, transferring data between CPU and GPU, and storing the output image will take 40~60ms.
+We expect to reduce these time consumption, but achieving an overall 30fps (33ms per image) would be too hard now.

 ### Expected Goals (Plan to achieve):

-- Make a program that loads a picture from disk, use Sobel Edge Detector to detect edges, select vertices on image, triangulates the image, rendering the low poly image, then store and shows the low poly style image. **(Completed the workflow!)**
+- Make a program that loads a picture from disk, use Sobel Edge Detector to detect edges, select vertices on the image, triangulates the image, rendering the low poly image, then store and shows the low poly style image. **(Completed the workflow!)**
 - Implement Sobel Edge Detector, Vertices selection, Parallel Jump Flooding Algorithm and Triangle Rendering with CUDA. **(Parallel Jump Flooding and Triangulation finished, the others are now using opencv)**
 - Achieve close real-time computation speed (10fps), and more than 10x overall speedup compared to sequential CPU version using the same algorithm.
-The number comes from the report of MPI version, which is about 5x.
+The number comes from the report of the MPI version, which is about 5x.
 Since we don't need the merge step, the number should be higher than the MPI version.  **(Now the speedup is not satisfactory, we need more profiling on that)**

 ### Minimum Goals: